JulianGan/Hidden-Tunnel-Architecture/README.md

 You can use as many probes as you'd like. less the better.

-# Word for word description from class website

-There is a grid of size n by n, where n will be given the day of the competition.
-One player, called T for tunneler, has placed a tunnel from the bottom, beginning anywhere along the horizontal line marked Start in the south, and ending anywhere along the horizontal side End in the north.
-The tunnel follows the path of the roads somehow but may wind around.
-It is also a simple path (no dead ends and no loops along the way).
-Further, at any intersection, there cannot be more than two streets having parts of the tunnel underneath that intersection.

-The second player, called D for detector, wants to probe a minimum number of times and yet be able to find the exact route of the tunnel.

-Suppose a probe reports whether a tunnel ran under an intersection or not and which street(s) (up to two streets) next to the intersection the tunnel runs under.
-Thus, it is a directional probe.

-The tunnel is at most k blocks (a parameter I will give on the day of the competition) long and begins at Start and ends at End.

-The game will be played in p phases (another parameter given at the day of the competition).
-In each phase, D will place some number of probes at intersections and will recive their reports.
-By the end of the last phase, D must guess the tunnel.

-The score of D is the number of probes D used assuming D found the path.
-If D does not find the path, then the score is infinity.
-D's goal is to get as low a score as possible.

-Each competition will consist of two games where each team plays the role of T once and D once.
-Whichever team receives the lowest score as D wins.

 Given n (the grid is n by n), p (the number of phases), and k (the length of the path which must be at least n-1), (i) draw the grid, (ii) distribute n, p, k to both players, (iii) receive the edges of the tunnel from T, (iv) display the tunnel to the viewers.
 Then the architect will give interact with D to get the probes for each phase, display the answers and provide them to D, and get D's guess as to the tunnel path after all p phases.
 The architect will then calculate D's score.
 In each game, each of T and D have two minutes to play.
 Thus, a full competition should take 8 minutes or less (especially because T will normally play quite fast).
 This is the architecture for Dig That on the game website.

 # --------------------------------------------------#